mod-cpp/ms-pacman/test/exercises/31_exercises.md

 * If you need to get back to this dialog, open Settings and go to: Build, Execution, Deployment > CMake
 * On the bottom of the CLion window you will see a tab called CMake
 * To reload CMake fully, click on it and click on the cog wheel and select "Reset Cache and Reload Project"
-* To run ms_pacman press the green play button at the top right of the window
+* To run `ms_pacman` press the green play button at the top right of the window
 * To run in debug press the bug button to its right
-* To run the tests click on the dropdown to its left and select "All CTest" and then either the run or the debug button.
+* To run the tests click on the dropdown to its left and select `All CTest` and then either the run or the debug button.

 </details>